 Notice of Intent - Individual Construction Permits – Water Main Extension

-A General Construction Permit or NOI are requests to do main extension projects in the water distribution system.
-These NOI’s are important because it extends water lines out to areas of industrial parks and subdivisions so that these remote places are able to have water.
-The "Notice of Intent to Construct a Water Main Extension – 49008" (available on the IDEM Forms page).
+A General Construction Permit or NOI are requests for approval of main extension projects in the water distribution system.
+NOI’s allow water lines to extend out to areas of industrial parks and subdivisions so that these remote places are able to have water.
+The "Notice of Intent to Construct a Water Main Extension - 49008" (available on the IDEM Forms page).
 This form includes instructions on how to complete the form, and how to make electronic payment and submission.
 If this form is not completed or if the project does not meet the eligibility criteria, the public water system is notified in writing that the project is not approved.
 If IDEM does not notify the public water system within 30 days with regards to necessary corrections, then the system can go ahead and begin construction of the water main extension immediately after the 30th day.

 New System Construction Permit

-All new community and nontransient noncommunity drinking water systems in Indiana are required to complete to things prior to any construction being done at the proposed site.
+All new community and nontransient noncommunity drinking water systems in Indiana are required to complete two items prior to any construction being done at the proposed site.
 The first item to complete is a well site survey, which helps systems identify the best locations to construct a new well.
 The second, is for a proposed system to submit a Water System Management Plan (WSMP) that defines a proposed system’s technical, managerial, and financial capacity to operator sustainably.
-The Information Handbook for Preparing a Water System Management Plan [PDF] is a great tool in guiding new projects to meet state standards.
 Additional information on the WSMP, is available in the “New System Requirements – Water System Management Plan” section on the Capacity Development Program page.

 - New Well Site Application – 50896 (available on the IDEM Forms page)